georgescutelnicu/georgescutelnicu/README.md

 <br>

 ## ⚡ Interested in:
-- Data Science / Data Analytics
+- Writing Code
-- Machine learning
+- Data Science / Machine Learning
 - And a lot of other cool things |ʘ.ʘ)╯
 <br>